Copyright FAQ- Web

 - Find images that have been licensed or labeled for reuse.
 You can use Google Advanced Image Search, filtering the results by “usage rights.”
 (For example, retrieving images that can be shared for non-commercial purposes only.)

-- You can also use Creative Commons Search to find reusable, shareable images, video, and music from a number of sources.
+- You can also use Creative Commons Search to find a number of online sources for reusable, shareable images, video, and music.

 The photo site Flickr and Wikimedia Commons also can be sources for images designated for reuse.
 Rather than being in the public domain, many of these works are designated with a Creative Commons license, which lets you know how the work can be reused.